dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 ## Approach 1: Use an exported tarball

-This approach involves building the container image and exporting it to the host filesystem as a TAR file with Dagger, and then loading it into Docker.
+This approach involves and exporting the container image to the host filesystem as a TAR file with Dagger, and then loading it into Docker.
 Here's an example:

 <Tabs groupId="language">
 <TabItem value="Go">